 Until now, we’ve both only ever lived in older stud-framed homes with forced-air heating and cooling.
 Given this, we had no idea what to expect with an insulated cordwood house versus a standard home.

 The thermal mass of the walls holds heat for HOURS.
 This includes heat from the sun and outside air as well as heat from the radiant system and wood stove.

 That being said, if the walls are cold it takes a LONG time to warm up.
 We went out of town for several days when the temperatures didn’t get out of the low teens, and had lowered the set temperature on the radiant, which was a mistake.
 Getting the house warmed back up to a livable temperature took several hours but once it reached that temperature it held steady.

-2. How well does the passive solar design really work?
+3. How well does passive solar design really work with cordwood?